 When a PD is detected, the PSE optionally looks for a classification signature that tells the PSE the maximum power the PD will draw.
 The PSE can use this information to allocate power among several ports, police the current consumption of the PD, or to reject a PD that will draw more power that the PSE has available.
-The classification step is optional; if a PSE chooses not to classify a PD, it must assume that the PD is a 13W (full 802.3af power) device.
+For a 802.3af PSE, the classification step is optional; if a PSE chooses not to classify a PD, it must assume that the PD is a 13W (full 802.3af power) device.